 Additional Justice Reinvestment Resources

 For more information, visit NCSL’s Sentencing and Corrections Page.
-Learn about Criminal Justice program partnerships with the Public Safety Performance Project of The Pew Charitable Trusts and the Bureau of Justice Assistance in the Office of Justice Programs.
+Learn about Criminal Justice program partnerships with The Pew Charitable Trusts, public safety performance project.